ATLnwslVIPs/ATLnwslVIPs.github.io/pages/pages-root-folder/about.md

 This site brings together multiple ongoing projects, including:
 * Match Analysis and Reporting
 * Tracking current and former players
-* Detailed match reports for Atlanta United and related competitions
+* Detailed match reports for Atlanta and related competitions
 * Player-specific breakdowns, including xG, duels, key actions, and other advanced metrics
 * In-game commentary
 * Post-match Articles built from a balanced perspective

-**Atlanta NWSL VIPs** aims to create a dependable, fact-based resource for Atlanta United supporters - something that documents the club’s past and present without noise, speculation, or shortcuts.
+**Atlanta NWSL VIPs** aims to create a dependable, fact-based resource for Atlanta supporters - something that documents the club’s past and present without noise, speculation, or shortcuts.

 ### Match Reports and Analysis ###
 You’ll find data-driven match breakdowns, player highlights, trends, and performance insights - all created from custom tools and scripts developed specifically for this project.

 ### Historical Projects ###
-A major part of **ATLUTD VIPs** is preserving the full history of the club:
+A major part of **Atlanta NWSL VIPs** is preserving the full history of the club:

-* A long-term project to rebuild and verify Atlanta United’s complete match history
+* A long-term project to rebuild and verify Atlanta's complete match history
 * Manager timelines, performance charts, and competition-specific records
 * Archiving of rosters, staff, player bios, and statistical profiles